 The central point of any poem by Brecht is the ordinary person — the ordinary worker.
 In almost all of his poems he could be speaking of any ordinary person in the world — specifically any worker in the world.
 This makes his work not only political — but universal.
 This makes his work not only interesting — but socially vital.
 In times of social struggle, the poetry of Brecht remains revolutionary.

 The 20th century was a century of revolution.
 Brecht lived through that century.
 Most of his poetry is expressly based around the politics of that century of revolution.
-From the Russian Revolution of 1917 to the German Revolution of 1918/1919, Brecht’s poems about revolution are probably his best.
-His poems also warn of the danger of the reality of Counter-Revolution – especially in the form of Fascism and Nazism.
+From the Russian Revolution of 1917 to the German Revolution of 1918-1919, Brecht’s poems about revolution are probably his best.
+His poems also warn of the danger of the reality of counter-revolution — especially in the form of Fascism and Nazism.
 Brecht lived his life as a Marxist and as a Socialist.
-He lived his life through a century of revolution – which he carefully documented through his poems.
-In these terms, Brecht can only be read as a committed revolutionary and as a committed revolutionary poet.
+He lived his life through a period of serious social struggle — which he carefully documented through his poems.
+In these terms, Brecht can only be read as a committed revolutionary and as a committed revolutionary poet.5